 Precalculus Algebra is a college algebra course and one of the prerequisites on the STEM pathway leading to Calculus.
 It includes the following topics: theory of equations; functions and graphs including parabolas, polynomials, rationals, exponentials, and logarithms; systems of equations and inequalities; and matrices.
 Applications will be primarily from science and business.
-(Credit will be granted for only one of the following MTH 160 or MTH 185.)

-Prerequisites: MTH 140 with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency.
+(Credit will be granted for only one of the following MTH 160 or MTH 160S or MTH 185.)
+Prerequisites: MTH 140 (or MTH 140S) with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency